lfallo1/node-express-server-basic/README.md

 This simple server will allow you to create your HTTP front-end architecture without having to write any "fake" code.

 ###Installing & Running
-To install and run simply follow these steps:
+To install and run follow these steps:

 1)  Clone this repo

-2)  Open your terminal and run `node server.js`
+2)  Open terminal and run `npm install` to install dependencies, and then `nodemon server.js` to start the server with livereloading

-3)  Your server is now available at `http://localhost:6060/`
+4)  Server will be available at `http://localhost:6069/`

-4)  You can run a quick test by entering this in your browser: `http://localhost:6060/animals`
+5)  You can run a quick test by entering this in your browser: `http://localhost:6060/ingredients`

-5)  Build your test data right in the server.js file.
-Create new endpoints as needed